dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * TRL resource: a resource on the Authorization Server, with a TRL as its representation.

-* TRL endpoint: an endpoint at the Authorization Server associated to the TRL resource.
+* TRL endpoint: an endpoint at the Authorization Server associated with the TRL resource.
 The default name of the TRL endpoint in a url-path is '/revoke/trl'.
 Implementations are not required to use this name, and can define their own instead.

 * Registered device: a device registered at the Authorization Server, i.e., as a Client, or a Resource Server, or both.
 A registered device acts as caller of the TRL endpoint.